4Q-s-r-o/call_log/README.md

 The methods return the number of entries deleted (1 for single deletion, total count for bulk deletion).

-## Import/Export Call Logs
+## Export Call Logs

-You can export all call logs to a JSON file and import them back:
+You can export all call logs to a JSON file:

 ```dart
 // Export call logs to Downloads directory with timestamp